saulakh/path-planning/README.md

 ### Project Code

-The project file is _main.cpp_, located in the ```src ``` folder.
+The project file is [main.cpp](https://github.com/saulakh/path-planning/blob/main/src/main.cpp), located in the ```src ``` folder.
 The three main sections are perception, behavior planning, and path planning.

 ##### Perception